LuxLang/lux/documentation/book/the_lux_programming_language/chapter_14.md

 FRP is based on the idea of _values that change over time_, and structuring your programs to dynamically respond to those changes in a **reactive** way.

 The way its implemented in Lux is through the `Channel` type in `library/lux/control/concurrency/frp` (itself implemented on top of `Async`).

 `Channel` instances are (potentially infinite) sequences of values that you can process in various ways as new values come into being.

 `Channel` instances can be closed, but they may also go on forever if you'd like them to.

-The `library/lux/control/concurrency/frp` module offers various functions for processing channels in various them (some of them generating new channels), and the `Channel` type also happens to be a monad, so you can write fairly complex and powerful code with it.
+The `library/lux/control/concurrency/frp` module offers various functions for processing channels in various ways (some of them generating new channels), and the `Channel` type also happens to be a monad, so you can write fairly complex and powerful code with it.

 ## Software Transactional Memory